-In this paper we contribute to the expanding literature on the use of ML in finance and use the deep quantile estimator that has the potential to capture the non-linear association between asset returns and predictors.
-In Section 1, we lay out the exact workings of the deep quantile estimator, and illustrate how it generalises linear quantile regression.
+In this article, we contribute to the expanding literature on the use of ML in finance and use the deep quantile estimator that has the potential to capture the non-linear association between asset returns and predictors.
+In Section 1, we lay out the exact workings of the deep quantile estimator, and illustrate how it generalizes linear quantile regression.

-In the Monte Carlo exercise in Section 2, we study the finite sample properties of the deep quantile estimator, based on a number of data generating processes.
+In the MC exercise in Section 2, we study the finite sample properties of the deep quantile estimator, based on a number of data-generating processes.
 We present extensive evidence the estimator gives good finite sample performance, that is a function of T, uniformly across different regularization schemes.

 We use the deep quantile estimator, with various penalization schemes, to forecast VaR.
 We find that the deep quantile estimator gives considerable predictive gains, up to 98%, relative to the VaR forecasts produced by the linear quantile regression.
-This result is backed by the forecasting accuracy tests, i.e. the Diebold and Mariano (1995), the Giacomini and White (2006) and the quantile score tests.
+This result is backed by the forecasting accuracy tests, that is, the DM, the GW, and the quantile score tests.
 Further, results from the CQFE test of Giacomini and Komunjer (2005) suggest that forecasts obtained from the non-linear estimators encompass forecasts from the linear and non-parametric models with a higher frequency.
-These findings are in support of the non-linear association between the conditional quantile of asset returns and covariates, hence suggesting a new avenue in forecasting in finance and in macroeconomics during extreme events.
+These findings are in support of the nonlinear association between the conditional quantile of asset returns and covariates, hence suggesting a new avenue in forecasting in finance and in macroeconomics during extreme events.

 In addition, we do a semi-structural analysis to examine the contribution of the predictors in VaR over time.
-We consider, following the ML literature, SHAP values and further partial derivatives.
-Our findings suggests that the non-linear estimator reacts more in stressful events and exhibits time-variation, while the linear quantile estimator presents, as expected, a constant time invariant behaviour.
-We conclude that financial variables are characterised by non-linearities, that the deep quantile estimator can approximate quite well.
+We consider, following the ML literature, SHAP values, and further partial derivatives.
+Our findings suggest that the non-linear estimator reacts more in stressful events and exhibits time variation, while the linear quantile estimator presents, as expected, a constant time-invariant behavior.
+We conclude that financial variables are characterized by non-linearities, which the deep quantile estimator can approximate quite well.